tecladocode/rest-apis-flask-python/guides/DigitalOcean Tutorial.md

 ### Choosing an image

 To create a `Droplet`, we must first specify an image, that is, choosing what Operating System you want for the server.
-We recommand to use Ubuntu LTS (Long Term Support) distribution.
-For more info on Ubuntu life time, please refer to the [offcial Ubuntu end of life page here](https://www.ubuntu.com/info/release-end-of-life).
+We recommend to use Ubuntu LTS (Long Term Support) distribution.
+For more info on Ubuntu life time, please refer to the [official Ubuntu end of life page here](https://www.ubuntu.com/info/release-end-of-life).
 In our example, we'll use `Ubuntu 16.04.* x64`, which is a LTS distribution.

 ### Choosing a size

 Next, we need to choose the specs for our server.
 In this tutorial, we'll be using the most basic tier of a Standard `Droplet`, which offers a single CPU with 512MB RAM, 20GB SSD and 1000 GB transfer at $5 per month.
-Generally, it's more than enough for testing personal applications, you may also run serveral services at a single Droplet.
+Generally, it's more than enough for testing personal applications, you may also run several services at a single Droplet.

 ### Choosing a datacenter region